Top 5 Journalism and Mass Communication Courses

 |5||Intro to VFX|

-Radio and Media Production Program
+Radio and Media Production Program - journalism and mass communication course

 Through the Radio and Media Production program, students acquire the skills to create engaging podcasts and broadcasts.
 International students studying in Canada get hands-on experience in audio and radio production techniques (studio), announcing on-air, sports reporting, hosting live broadcasts, writing shows, stories, scripts, and interview techniques.